mariosstavr/Wake_Up_on_Lan/README.md

 Wake_Up_on_LAN_App

-A simple Node.js + Express web application that allows you to remotely power on computers in your LAN using Wake-on-LAN (WOL).
+Node.js + Express web application that allows you to remotely power on computers in your LAN using Wake-on-LAN (WOL).

 It provides a clean web interface with multiple buttons for each PC.
 When you click a button, the server sends a WOL magic packet to wake up the target machine.